alliedvision/gst-vmbsrc/EXAMPLES.md

   to ensure color images for the resulting video stream.
 Without this the pipeline may negotiate grayscale images
 - `videorate ! video/x-raw,framerate=30/1`: `gst-vimbasrc` provides image data in a variable framerate (due to effects like possible hardware triggers or frame jitter).
-Because `avi` file only support fixed framerates, it needs to be modified via the `videorate` plugin.
+Because `avi` files only support fixed framerates, it needs to be modified via the `videorate` plugin.
 This guarantees a fixed framerate output by either copying the input data if more frames are requested than received, or dropping unnecessary frames if more frames are received than requested.